lucy980509/wafer-defect-inference-cuda/README.md

 End-to-end latency
 Batch throughput

-This experiment revealed that GPU memory transfer was not the primary bottleneck.
+This experiment showed that GPU memory transfer was not the primary bottleneck.

 P2.4 — Bottleneck Identification

 Detailed latency measurements revealed that the original end-to-end pipeline was dominated by CPU-side image loading and preprocessing.

-Representative Batch 64 measurement:
+Representative Batch 64 Measurement
+Stage	Latency

-CPU preprocessing:    10.717 ms
+CPU Preprocessing	10.717 ms
-H2D transfer:          ~0.037 ms
+H2D Transfer	~0.037 ms
-GPU inference:          0.482 ms
+GPU Inference	0.482 ms
-Total E2E latency:     11.236 ms
+Total E2E	11.236 ms

 The GPU completed inference substantially faster than the CPU input pipeline.

-This indicated that further GPU optimization alone would have limited impact on end-to-end performance.
+This indicated that further GPU optimization alone would have limited impact on the original end-to-end pipeline.

 P2.5 — RAM-Cached Bottleneck Isolation

-To determine whether preprocessing overhead was caused by actual tensor preprocessing or by disk image loading and decoding, a controlled RAM-cached experiment was performed.
+To determine whether the preprocessing bottleneck came from actual tensor preprocessing or from disk image loading and decoding, a controlled RAM-cached experiment was performed.

 All 3,828 test images were loaded into RAM before benchmarking.